-Most home buyers don't have large cash reserves and hope to make as low a down payment as possible.
-Unfortunately, the traditional 20% down -- which became rare during the real estate boom years of the late 1990s and early 2000s -- has made a comeback.
-Lenders have become much more cautious, and want to see both a 20% down payment and a high credit score before they'll loan money at all -- much less on the most advantageous terms.
-Low-down payment loans aren't impossible to find, but they're tough to qualify for and come with high interest rates.
+Most prospective home buyers don't have large cash reserves, and therefore hope to make as low a down payment as possible.
+Unfortunately, bank and other institutional lenders are cautious, especially after a history of dramatic industry downturns.
+They'll want to see both a 20% down payment and a high credit score before lending money to a homebuyer at all, much less lending on the most advantageous terms.
+Low down payment loans aren't impossible to find, but are tough to qualify for, and come with high interest rates.

-If you haven't already saved up thousands of dollars, here are some ways to pull together the needed funds.
+If you haven't already saved up thousands of dollars, some ways to pull together the needed funds include:

-However, you may have to pay income tax on the withdrawal.
-Also, this $10,000 is a lifetime limit -- and it must be used within 120 days of receiving it.
-Ask your tax accountant for details, or contact the IRS (800-829-1040, www.irs.gov).
+However, you might have to pay income tax on the withdrawal.
+Also, this $10,000 is a lifetime limit, which must be used within 120 days of receiving it.
+Ask your tax accountant for details, or contact the IRS.

 Family, especially parents and grandparents, will often help with home purchases.
-As a practical matter, the gift must come from a close family member -- the lender involved in the rest of the deal won't trust that gifts from distant family members or friends are not secret loans.
-In fact, the lender may refuse to approve a loan where the entire down payment will come from a gift.
+As a practical matter, the gift must come from a close family member.
+The lender involved in the rest of the deal won't trust that gifts from distant family members or friends are not secret loans.
+In fact, the lender can refuse to approve a loan where the entire down payment will come from a gift.

-Gifts up to $14,000 per year per person can be given without worrying about filing a gift tax return.
-This means, for example, that every year your mother and father can give you and your spouse a total of $56,000 without having to file a gift tax return.
+Gifts up to an annual exclusion ($17,000 per person per year for tax year 2023) can be given without worrying about filing a gift tax return.
+This means, for example, that every year your mother and father can give you and your spouse a total of $68,000 without having to file a gift tax return.
 They should also give you a letter stating that the money is indeed a gift with no expectation of repayment.
-See the sample letter in Nolo's FAQ, Why do lenders require gift letters from people giving me money to buy a house?
-And what should my letter say?.

 Another way to raise money for a down payment is to borrow it from friends and family.
 Many people prefer to ask their loved ones for a loan rather than an outright gift.
 Of course, you must repay the money someday, and your bank or institutional lender will factor this addition to your debt burden into its own decision on whether to loan you money.
 For more information, see Borrowing From Family and Friends to Buy a House.